uselagoon/lagoon/docs/using_lagoon/docker_images/nginx.md

 # nginx Image
-amazee.io Alpine 7 Dockerfile with nginx installed, based on the official openresty Alpine images at (https://hub.docker.com/r/openresty/openresty/).
+Lagoon Alpine 7 Dockerfile with nginx installed, based on the official openresty Alpine images at (https://hub.docker.com/r/openresty/openresty/).

-This Dockerfile is intended to be used as base for any webservers within amazee.io.
+This Dockerfile is intended to be used as base for any webservers within Lagoon.
 By default the nginx only serves static files.
 If you need php have a look at the php-fpm image and use nginx and php-fpm in tandem.

-## amazee.io & OpenShift adaptions
+## Lagoon & OpenShift adaptions
-This image is prepared to be used on amazee.io which leverages OpenShift.
+This image is prepared to be used on Lagoon which leverages OpenShift.
 There are therefore some things already done:

 - Folder permissions are automatically adapted with [`fix-permissions`](https://github.com/sclorg/s2i-base-container/blob/master/core/root/usr/bin/fix-permissions) so this image will work with a random user and therefore also on OpenShift.
 - The files within `/etc/nginx/*` are parsed through [envplate](https://github.com/kreuzwerker/envplate) with an container-entrypoint.